3. Config

 latexindent.pl myenv.tex -l myenv-noAdd2.yaml

-we obtain the output given in Listing 160; note in particular that the environment myenv
+we obtain the output given in Listing 166; note in particular that the environment myenv has not received any additional indentation, but that the outer environment has still received indentation.

 \begin{outer}